nucleic/atom/docs/source/basis/observation.rst

 Static observers can be bound to a member in three ways:

-- declaring a method matching the anme of the member to observe but whose name starts with ``_observe_``
+- declaring a method matching the name of the member to observe but whose name starts with ``_observe_``
 - using the |observe| decorator on method.
 The decorator can take an arbitrary number of arguments which allows to tie the same observer to